https://www.wemakescholars.com/education-loan/abroad-higher-studies-education-loan-common-faqs

 1. What is a CIBIL Score?
 How is it calculated?

-CIBIL basically refers to Credit Bureau of India Limited, an organization that keeps a track of all the financial transactions of individuals.
+CIBIL refers to Credit Bureau of India Limited, an organization that keeps track of all the financial transactions of individuals.
 These financial transactions include any loan taken by individuals, their credit card payment history, loan EMI payment schedules, etc. An individual’s CIBIL score helps banks and other financial institutions determine their ability to repay any loan for which they may have applied.
 Both government and private lenders always check a loan applicant’s CIBIL score before considering their education loan application.

 2. How is the CIBIL score calculated?